ruby-concurrency/concurrent-ruby/doc/promises.out.md

     value!                               # => 3
 ```

-Instead of zipping only the first one can be taken if needed.
+Instead of zipping only the first one can be taken, if needed.

 ```ruby
 Concurrent::Promises.any(branch1, branch2).value!